yasinnblgn/planet-guide/README.md

 - **Frontend**:
   - HTML + Bootstrap for responsive UI.
-  - Vanilla JavaScript for dynamic interactivity.
+  - JavaScript for dynamic interactivity.

 ---